 2. Develop greater personal buoyancy and coping capacity through methods based in mindfulness, compassion-responsiveness and narrative medicine.

-The social justice thread will give faculty expertise in implementing programs designed to transform the learning environment and clinical care to promote health equity, address the social determinants of health and minimize the impact of bias in recruitment, retention, education and patient care.
+The social justice thread will focus on implementing programs designed to transform, curricula, the learning environment and clinical care to promote equity, diversity and belonging, and cultivate a more critical consciousness to address racism and bias.
 Participants will be encouraged to evaluate the goals of their own health professions curricula, as well as programs and resources provided by clinics, hospitals and health systems to determine if and to what degree they effectively engage local and disadvantaged communities to create trust, promote health and foster accountability.

 1. Discuss conceptional frameworks on social justice and human rights and how these can be used to shape health professions admissions, curricula and assessments of professional formation.

-2. Discuss the history of health care delivery and the history of health professions accreditation as histories of discrimination that contribute to persistent health disparities, structural racism and inequity in access to health professions training.
+2. Discuss the history of discrimination in health care delivery, accreditation, and admissions, and how this history continues today in disparities, structural racism and inequity in access to health professions training.

 3. Implement training in bias reduction to positively shape the learning and clinical environment.